-Tiana's ten-second reprise of "Almost There", when it looks as if the dream she has spent most of her life working toward has been anticlimactically shot down.
+- Tiana's ten-second reprise of "Almost There", when it looks as if the dream she has spent most of her life working toward has been anticlimactically shot down due to the fact she's a black woman in the Deep South before the civil rights era, and Fantastic Racism is rampant.
 It's arguably one of the movie's highlights.

-Dr. Facilier's speech about Tiana's father; how hard he worked, how tired he was, and how he tried to hide this all from Tiana.
-It's even more tear Jerking when you consider that he probably died of a stress and/or exhaustion related illness.
+- Dr. Facilier's speech about Tiana's father; how hard he worked, how tired he was, and how he tried to hide this all from Tiana.
+It's even more tear jerking when you consider that he died during World War I before he could he even accomplish his own dreams.

-But it's something else of a good tear-jerker afterwards, and a minor Crowning Moment of Heartwarming.
+- But it's something else of a good tear-jerker afterwards, and a minor Heartwarming Moment.
 Despite being snapped at and told that Evangeline is "just" a star and can't love him back...Ray doesn't believe that.
 He's in tears, yes, but as Tiana hops off he turns to look up at Evangeline, and says "She don't mean that.
 She's just speakin' outta broken heart, that's all."
 Then he sniffs, pulls himself back together, and determinedly adds "C'mon, Evangline.
 We gotta show chere the truth!"
 He refuses to let someone tell him his feelings are wrong.
 And that's really amazing.